EARLIER WARS

 USN NNC LT (jg) Margaret Grace Kennedy

-USN NNC Ensign Mary E. Lijegreen
+USN NNC Ensign Mary E. Liljegreen

 USN NNC Ensign Edna J. Rundell